A quieter way out

 I walked this path before I ever guided anyone through it.

-It started in 2019, six years before I ever put the drink down.
+It started in 2019, six years before I actually retired from alcohol.
 From the outside, nothing was wrong.
 The career was working, the calendar was full, and no one would've called me a problem drinker.
 But quietly, I'd started thinking about a life without alcohol, and I had no idea how to get there.

-My first real step was a small one.
-A close acquaintance of mine had just written a book, his own story of drinking, of what it quietly cost him, and of the life he found after it.
-Buying that book was a bigger moment than it sounds.
-It set everything in motion and started me preparing, on my own terms, for a day that was still years away.
+My first real step was small.
+A close acquaintance of mine had just written a book about his own drinking, what it cost him, and the life he found on the other side of it.
+I bought it on a whim, read it in a weekend, and didn't tell anyone until after I retired.
+That one purchase set everything in motion.
+It's what got me preparing, on my own terms, for a day that was still years off.

 I spent the next five years building the plan I wished someone had handed me.
 No meetings, no labels, no rock bottom.
 Just a deliberate, private process that fit the life I had already built.
 That process became the five-stage framework, sharpened by the professionals who saw the change in me and asked, quietly, how I'd done it.